What is relational organizing?

 In recent years, a huge challenge for campaign organizers was matching their voter data to their supporters and volunteers to leverage personal relationships.
 I assign a walk list to Mike but he knows personally a lot of people in the walk list right next to it!
 With relational organizing being so close to traditional “phone a friend” campaigning, it was often dismissed as assumption based.
 Fast forward to 2021 and we now have lots of apps that specialize in relational organizing and reporting results.
 They can be used for political campaigning of course but also for union organizing.
 Check out tools such as Outreach circle, OutVote, Reach, or Team which all operate in different ways to achieve the relational organizing goal.Ecanvasser Go is a great way to mine into supporter’s core networks and find new supporters quickly and you don’t even need a voter file to use it.

-Step 1: Sign up for an Ecanvasser trial here.
-Download the Go app.
+Step 1: Sign up for an Ecanvasser trial here and download our community engagement app.

 Step 2.
 Use the platform without a voter file if you wish to conduct relational organizing.
 Invite team members and send the Go app to these members.